LandonPatmore/transientGO/README.md

 2. Type `git status` to check the status of the local repository.
 3. Type `git add .` to add all the files for staging.
 4. Type `git commit -m "<message>"` to commit the files to be uploaded to forked repo (your personal copy of the repo).
-5. Type `git push` to push the files to the forked repo (personal copy).
+5. Type `git push origin master` to push the files to the forked repo (personal copy).
 6. Go back onto GitLab website and go to the tab that says `Merge Requests`.
 7. Make a new merge request and select source branch and target branch.
 8. Add a title and description of the merge and then submit it.